 Along with sabbath rests, holy gatherings were commanded for the first and last days of Tabernacles (Numbers 29:12,35; Leviticus 23:36), which would be on the day of the first feast and the day after the last feast or on the Last Great Day/Shemini Atzeret (the eighth day).

-Tabernacles also seems to be of greater significance than other holidays since it is mentioned as being required of all families and nations after the Lord's return (Zechariah 14:16-19).
-Zechariah 14:16-17 notes nations and families must "go up to Jerusalem" to do this, but that is likely a metaphorical reference to being saved by the New Covenant and belonging to God through Christ, since it is not practical that every family physically go to Israel for tabernacles at the same time.
+Tabernacles also seems to be of greater significance than other holidays since it is mentioned as a required yearly worship for all families and nations that are left of those who warred against Jerusalem at the Lord's return (Zechariah 14:16-19).
+Zechariah 14:16-17 notes nations and families must "go up to Jerusalem" to do this, so it will be a mandated annual pilgrimage.

 Tabernacles is one of three holidays the Lord specifically noted with